RaviSharma1901/Module-5/End_assessment/README.md

 **Task:** Write solutions to any 50 interview questions out of 80 total questions

+__Documentation Format__

+All solutions are documented using Microsoft Word (.DOCX) format, ensuring structured explanations, clarity, and readability.

+__Example Questions & Resources__
+- __What is a vector in mathematics?__
+ - A vector is a quantity that has both magnitude and direction, represented in n-dimensional space.
+ - __Resource__: Khan Academy - Vectors
+- __How is a vector different from a scalar?__
+ - A vector has both magnitude and direction, while a scalar has only magnitude.
+ - __Resource__: MIT Linear Algebra - Scalars & Vectors
+- __What are the different operations that can be performed on vectors?__
+ - Common operations include vector addition, subtraction, scalar multiplication, dot product, and cross product.
+- __Resource__: 3Blue1Brown - Linear Algebra

 **Topics Covered:**
 - Linear Algebra and Vector Mathematics
 - Machine Learning Fundamentals